Jabbour Airfield

 Jabbour Airfield is a military airstrip located in Birket Jabbour, Lebanon.
 In September 2023, it became a topic of media controversy, being accused of having built by Hezbollah and Iran in a collaborative effort.
-It begun construction between October-November 2022 and was completed by August.
+It began construction between October-November 2022 and was completed by August.

 History

 From 1982 to 2000, the site was occupied by Israel and designated as a military zone.

-In 2006, Hezbollah begun the seizure of private land in Birket Jabbour, most of which was owned by the Catholic Church of Lebanon.
+In 2006, Hezbollah began the seizure of private land in Birket Jabbour, most of which was owned by the Catholic Church of Lebanon.
 Following this, the land was restricted from civilian access, and was declared a military region.

-Afterwards, the construction of a military complex in Qalaat Jabbour begun under the supervision of Hezbollah military commander Imad Mughniyeh.
+Afterwards, the construction of a military complex in Qalaat Jabbour began under the supervision of Hezbollah military commander Imad Mughniyeh.
 It housed a barracks and a training center operated by hezbollah.